Bob Mintzer: Early life

 Mintzer was born and raised in a Jewish family in New Rochelle, New York, on January 27, 1953.
 He attended the Interlochen Arts Academy, Michigan from 1969 to 1970, then was at the Hartt School of Music, Hartford, Connecticut for two years, before attending the Manhattan School of Music from 1972 to 1974.

 Later life and career

 Early in his career, Mintzer played in various big bands, including those led by Buddy Rich (1975–77), Thad Jones and Mel Lewis (1977–79), and Sam Jones (1978–80).
-While with Rich, he began writing big band music, and has since composed and arranged hundreds of pieces.
+While with Rich, he began writing big-band music, and has since composed and arranged hundreds of pieces.
 In 2008, Mintzer and his family moved to Los Angeles, where he joined the faculty of the University of Southern California.

 He is a member of the Grammy award-winning Yellowjackets and holds the Buzz McCoy endowed chair of jazz studies at the University of Southern California.

-In 2014, he agreed, with some persuasion, to become Chief Conductor of the WDR Big Band in Cologne, Germany, sharing the job 50:50 with Vince Mendoza.
+In 2014, he began sharing the role of Chief Conductor of the WDR Big Band in Cologne, Germany with Vince Mendoza.